 How does the MCS scheme benefit homeowners & self builders?

 The MCS is an independent scheme designed to evaluate heat pump systems and installers against robust criteria.
 It provides greater protection for consumers.
-As a bonus, an MCS accredited installation enables installers to apply for the Boiler Upgrade Scheme (BUS) on their customers’ behalf.
+As a bonus, an MCS Accredited installation enables installers to apply for the Boiler Upgrade Scheme (BUS) or funding from Home Energy Scotland on their customers’ behalf.

 If you’re a homeowner and you already have a preferred heating and plumbing installer, you can ask them to take advantage of Kensa’s MCS Umbrella service.
-This guarantees a fully MCS certified installation, which is a pre-requisite for receiving support from the Boiler Upgrade Scheme (BUS).
+This will help your installer to work towards achieving a fully MCS-certified installation, which is a pre-requisite for receiving support from the Boiler Upgrade Scheme (BUS).

 If you need a heat pump installer…